gator1/jepsen/ceph-docker/README.md

 lrwxrwxrwx 1 root root 10 May  1 12:38 bar -> ../../rbd8
 lrwxrwxrwx 1 root root 10 May  1 12:32 foo -> ../../rbd7

-To run jepsen ceph test from the host.
+### To run jepsen ceph test from  cleint
+Magically this can be seen from mon1 etc and client so you can run jepsen test on client one as you originally planned.